 However, beyond Kyoto's famous tourist attractions, such as the Golden Pavilion, the red torii gates of Fushimi Inari, and the serene Arashiyama Bamboo Grove, there are countless hidden temples, quiet alleys, and scenic walks waiting to be discovered.
-Our Kyoto Travel Map will show you why this city continues to inspire travellers from all over the world.
+This Kyoto map will show you why this city continues to inspire travellers from all over the world.

 Begin with the Kyoto Location Map to see where Kyoto is situated on Japan's main island, then explore our detailed Kyoto Attractions Map, which features essential temples, shrines, and scenic locations.
 The Kyoto City Map and Kyoto Train and Subway Maps make navigating public transport and planning onward trips to Osaka, Nara, and Tokyo straightforward.